Sachin-kumar-m/Sachin-kumar-m/README.md

 <h1>Hi there I'am Sachin 👋</h1>

 ## About Me
 👋 Passionate developer on a journey through the digital wilderness.
-I, personally, believe coding is not just about commands and algorithms; it's the art of crafting solutions and the magic of turning ideas into reality. 🤷
+I personally, believe coding is not just about commands and algorithms; it's the art of crafting solutions and the magic of turning ideas into reality. 🤷
 <br>
 <br>
 <h2>Tech Stack 👨🏻‍💻</h2>